 Scott was previously the Head of Food, Drug and Specialty Retail Investment Banking at Sagent Advisors, prior to which he worked in the retail investment banking groups at JPMorgan, Citigroup and Dresdner Kleinwort Wasserstein (Wasserstein Perella).

 Scott has been quoted numerous times as a sector thought leader in various business and grocery media outlets, including Bloomberg, CNN, Forbes, Reuters, The Wall Street Journal, Food Dive, Progressive Grocer, The Shelby Report, Supermarket News and Winsight Grocery.

 Scott graduated summa cum laude from the University of Pennsylvania, with a BA in Political Science.
 He received a JD / MBA from Columbia University, where he was a Harlan Fiske Stone Scholar and an executive editor of the Columbia Business Law Review.

 Scott sits on the Board of Directors of UpLift Solutions, a national nonprofit organization that works with food retailers, governments and other constituents to bring full-service grocery stores to underserved markets across the country.
 He is also a Fellow of the Culinary Institute of America.

-Serving as financial advisor to Boxed on its pending merger with Seven Oaks Acquisition Corp.
+Served as financial advisor to Boxed on its merger with Seven Oaks Acquisition Corp.